Air raids and clashes near Syrian chemical weapons site

 Both sides of Syria’s conflict have been accused of war crimes.
 Human Rights Watch said on Friday the killing of 190 civilians by rebels in Latakia province two months ago amounted to evidence of crimes against humanity.

-HRW said many of the dead had been executed by militant groups, some linked to al Qaeda, who overran army positions at dawn on August 4 and then moved into 10 villages nearby where members of Assad’s Alawite sect lived.

-Additional reporting by Khaled Yacoub Oweis in Amman, editing by Peter Millership
+HRW said many of the dead had been executed by militant groups, some linked to al Qaeda, who overran army positions at dawn on Aug.
+4 and then moved into 10 villages nearby where members of Assad’s Alawite sect lived.
+(Additional reporting by Khaled Yacoub Oweis in Amman, editing by Peter Millership)